HugeLabs/scenarios-helm/use/step0/text.md

 ### Helm Repositories

-Here are the Helm repositories configured on the client:
+List the Helm repositories configured on the client:

 ```bash
 helm repo list
 ```{{exec}}

+None yet.

 ### Helm Releases

-Here are the Helm releases installed in the cluster:
+List the Helm releases installed in the cluster:

 ```bash
 helm ls
 ```{{exec}}

-(there should be none yet)
+Also none yet.